jteickholt/Project2_Team7/README.md

 ### Repo Contents:

-1. Main folder contains:
+#### Main folder contains:
-  a.  index_master.html:  html code that creates the dashboard page.
+  1.  index_master.html:  html code that creates the dashboard page.
-  b.
-Dashboard_Preview.pptx:  This was the example that we developed as part of the original proposal;
+  2. Dashboard_Preview.pptx:  This was the example that we developed as part of the original proposal;